-Before 2016, I believed I had a pretty good handle on life.
-I was acing college, had a core group of friends, picked a solid major and starred in a few major theatre productions.
-And don’t get me wrong, the first few months of 2016 were great.
-I started dating a great guy in February while conquering a course load of 19 credits.
-I was ready to conquer finals week and receive my earned recognition at graduation, but then, just as expected, that’s when all hell decides to break loose in our lives.
-Less than two weeks before my finals are set to begin, I find out that the person I aspired to be had her life snatched from her by two strokes.
+Before 2016, I had a good handle on life: conquering college, core group of friends, solid major and starring roles in the theatre dept. Don’t get me wrong, the first few months of 2016 were amazing.
+I started dating a great guy in February while conquering a 19-credit course load.
+I was ready to finish finals and graduate, but that’s when it all went sideways.
+Less than two weeks before finals, I found out one of my favorite people was in the hospital.

 “There’s that occasional night when you just break down and cry because you know things will never be the same.”

 I wasn’t such an empathetic person, this tragedy wouldn’t have affected me so drastically.
 I’ve never dealt with a loss so close before.
 It was hard to be the smiley happy-go-lucky girl for the remainder of 2016.
 People know me as a friendly girl, but I believe a fresh start is in order to resurrect her.
 A new chance to accept that life will never be the same, but learn to come to terms with that as 2017 begins.